Shimeji mushroom health benefits summary

 Other common names: Bunashimeji (brown color), Shimeji, Hon-shimeji, White beech mushroom, Seafood mushroom, Bunapi shimeji (white color)

-Popular in: North Europe, East Asia, such as in China, Japan, and Korea
+Popular in: North Europe, and East Asia, such as in China, Japan, and Korea

 The taste of this mushroom is bitter when eaten raw but after cooking the bitterness disappears and gives a delicious sweet flavor with a crunchy texture.
 White beech mushrooms can be grown on stumps of beech, maple, and blighted trees (1).